SoftFluent/CodeFluent-Entities-Documentation/development-guide/custom_methods.md

 LOAD(string value1, string value2)
 WHERE Title IN (@value1, @value2)

+Furthermore, if sending a string array as a parameter, the in parameter can be used to filter values by the passed array:

+LOAD(string[] values)
+WHERE Title IN (@values)

 ### Top

 There isn't a TOP operator in CFQL, however top is supported on the Method property grid through the maxCount property.